Certificate Required: Possession of a valid Physician's and Surgeon's Certificate issued by the State of California

 • Answers technical questions in appropriate format for audience whether jury or a medicolegal expert.

-Interested candidates should submit a detailed resume in MS Word format clearly describing all experience, education, and qualifications via e-mail to [Click Here to Email Your Resumé]
+HOW TO APPLY: Interested candidates should submit a detailed resume in MS Word format clearly describing all experience, education, and qualifications via e-mail to [Click Here to Email Your Resumé].